wagtail/outreachy/2023/Tunde Babatunde/README.md

 I am Tunde Babatunde, a clinical Optometrist and a Junior Software Engineer(Frontend) from Nigeria.
 I have 7years community Hospital based practice experience and just rounded up my software engineering training with ALX Africa/Holberton schools.

 I am passionate about health and its improvement with technology an that was one of the main motivation for my software engineering training.
 There are limitless advantages of Tech for all and sundry.
 However, it also depends on its accessibility.
+To this end, I would like to contribute to the Waggtail Accessibility Documentation and if time permits, would also like to contribute to  Adopt generic class based views across the Wagtail admin.

 ## Social media profiles